CMS muon track measurement

 - Advance through the events, only stopping for dimuons.
 Dimuon events have two long red tracks that pass beyond ECal (the smaller blue cylinder in the event image) and usually as far as or beyond the HCal Outer section (the larger yellow cylinder).
 Outside HCal Outer, the tracks are often accompanied by red boxes that represent muon chambers that the tracks intersected.
 All else is treated as background.

-- For each dimuon event, look at each muon track in the forward (x-y) view on the left and measure angle PHI from the +x axis.
+- For each dimuon event, go to the look at each muon track in the forward view - this is found with one of these buttons at the top of the display: "rphi view" (preferred, marked rφ) or "YX Plane" (leftmost button with three axes).
+For each of the two muons, measure angle PHI anticlockwise from the +x axis.
 The x- and y-axes should appear in this view.
-PHI runs all the way around the beamline (z axis) from 0 to 360 degrees.
+PHI is always positive and runs all the way around the beamline (z axis) from 0 to 360 degrees.

 - Pro tips:

-- The very strong magenetic field in CMS bends the paths of muons, expecially when those muons have relatively little energy or momentum.
-To measure PHI or delta-PHI in the x-y view, measure to the tangent to that curve closest to the central vertex where the two muon tracks start.
+- The very strong magnetic field in CMS bends the paths of muons, especially when those muons have relatively little energy or momentum.
+To measure PHI or THETA, measure to the tangent to that curve closest to the central vertex where the two muon tracks start.

-- Sometimes it is hard to tell if you have 1 or 2 muon tracks in the x-y view.
-Check the z-y view.
+- Sometimes it is hard to tell if you have 1 or 2 muon tracks in the one view, e.g. ρz.
+Check the other view, e.g. rφ.
 If it has only one muon track, skip to the next event.

 - Place tick marks for each angle measured in the tally sheet, using the closest values that appear in the sheet.
 (For example, 17 degrees is closest to 10 and 23 degrees is closest to 30.)
 This will allow us to record numbers of events in bins representing 20 degree intervals.